 SSL encryption is regularly utilized for websites of all kinds, but HIPAA requires it for sites that handle personal medical information.
 It is the necessary foundation of a secure, stable medical platform.

 While the SSL protocol protects the client and server through encryption and authentication, the data passing through the secure connection should be encrypted for additional security.
-Fully encrypting data still safeguards your user’s PHI, even if the data is intercepted.
+Fully encrypting data still safeguards your users’ PHI, even if the data is intercepted.

 To add another layer of security, HIPAA also requires platforms to generate and store backups of all essential data.
 In healthcare web development and healthcare web design, a secure database is paramount.
-In many practical applications, this can mean leveraging a external database.
+In many practical applications, this can mean leveraging an external database.

 The last major functionality that must be implemented in all HIPAA-compliant platforms is a permanent data deletion mechanism.
 HIPAA states that any PHI that is no longer relevant to the organization—say a customer leaving their healthcare provider—must be permanently wiped from the servers and database.

 To be truly HIPAA-compliant, your website and its infrastructure must pass stringent, and regular, testing protocols.
-This validation and testing confirms your platform’s adherence to all HIPAA standards and regulations, and should be performed by the site’s IT or development firm.
+This validation and testing confirms your platform’s adherence to all HIPAA standards and regulations and should be performed by the site’s IT or development firm.

 These tests can help diagnose vulnerable areas in the site’s security, as well as identify pain points and flaws in the user experience.
-These tests extend not just to the site owners, but also the site and server hosts as well.
+These tests extend not just to the site owners, but also to the site and server hosts as well.

 Under HIPAA’s protocols, any security issues that may arise must be resolved within forty-eight hours.
 It’s crucial to review the troubleshooting processes of IT teams maintaining the site, to ensure this deadline can be met efficiently.

 The major industry practices outlined in this post are the same ones Codal implements for all of its healthcare IT solutions, but it’s still only the tip of the iceberg.
-It’s easy to overlook small details, like actually publishing your adherence to HIPAA on your site, or instituting regular password changes for the users.
+It’s easy to overlook small details, like actually publishing your adherence to HIPAA on your site, or instituting regular password changes for its users.